Free shipping in the contiguous US

 Can You See Pet Dander?

-You love your pet but are allergic.
-But what exactly is making you allergic, and can you see it?
+You love your pet, but you're allergic to it.
+But what exactly is making you allergic, and can you see pet dander?

-Pet dander allergen particles range in size from 2.5-10 micrometers.
-This is much smaller than a grain of sand-- for comparison, one grain of sand is about 70-90 micrometers in diameter.
-So unless you have immaculate vision, you aren't going to be seeing pet dander allergens.
-What you are most likely seeing is pet hair, which can hold the small pet dander particles but is not directly the source of pet dander.
+Pet dander allergen particles range in size from 2.5 to 10 microns.
+Some Cat dander particles are even smaller, ranging from 1 to 20 microns.
+This is much smaller than a grain of sand– for comparison, one grain of sand is about 70-90 microns in diameter.
+So, unless you have super, immaculate vision, you aren’t going to see pet dander allergens.
+What you are most likely seeing is pet hair, which can hold the small pet dander particles, but pet hair is not directly the source of pet dander.

 Now, what can you do about pet dander that you can’t see?
 Well, don’t fear; just because you can’t see it doesn’t mean you are out of luck.
 Here are three quick tips you can do:

-1. Use an Allergen Spray; our minerals are designed to encapsulate and neutralize these small particles.
+1. Use Allergen Spray; our minerals are designed to encapsulate and neutralize these small particles in the air and on hard surfaces like tabletops.

 2. Use an air filter and change it often.
-Make sure you get a higher-rated MERV filter that is made for pet dander, as not all filters are the same.
+Make sure you purchase an HVAC filter that is MERV rated to filter pet dander.
+Caution: not all filters are the same.

 3. Open a window once in a while, as long as you don’t live in a big city, and the pollen counts are low.